In this free watercolor painting lesson, you will learn how to draw and paint an apple in watercolor.

 Sketch the apple and its shadow, using a HB pencil.
 When I sketch, I use straight lines and try to keep it simple.
 Think of this as the first step in the entire creation.
 I don't need to completely define the value in the first step.
 I will be building the form using different values of watercolor color and painting layer by layer.

 First Layer of Color

-I usually use the three primary colors: red, yellow, and blue and burnt umber.
-Use the white of the paper for the lightest areas of highlight and do not paint over them.
-Mix yellow with water then apply to the lighter side of the apple, covering about 80% of it.
-Be careful not to cover the highlight area.
-Then, mix burnt umber with a similar amount of water and apply to the dark side of the apple.
-Let this dry before going on.
+I use the three primary colors: red, yellow, and blue, plus burnt umber.
+Use the white of the paper for the highlights – do not paint over them.
+Mix yellow with water, then apply to the lighter side of the apple.
+Then, mix burnt umber with a similar amount of water and apply it to the dark side of the apple.
+Let this dry before continuing.

 Second Layer of Color

 When the first layer is dry, mix a cool grey color using all three primaries.
-Adding more blue will make the color appear cool.
-Paint the apple’s shadow.
-Use your brush side-ways so that brush-tip (with its heavier load of paint) is touching the side of the shadow nearest you.
-The shadow nearest you should be darker and fade gently to a lighter value as it goes away from you.
+Adding more blue color to the mix will make the color appear cooler.
+Paint the apple’s shadow on the surface of the table.
+Hold your brush sideways, so that the brush tip (with its heavier load of paint) is touching the side of the shadow nearest you.
+The shadow nearest you should be darker, then fade gently to a lighter value as it goes away from you.
 Then, mix a green color (yellow and blue) and apply onto the light area of the apple.
-Be sure not to let these two new colors touch each other.
-Let dry.
+Be sure to not let these two new colors touch each other.
+Let everything dry.

 Building up the Value

 When the painting is dry, apply a layer of green color wash to the dark side of the yellow apple and in the hollow where the stem is attached.